Tom Cruise: 1990s: Dramatic roles

-In 1996, Cruise appeared as superspy Ethan Hunt in the reboot of Mission: Impossible, which he produced.
-The film was directed by Brian De Palma and was a box office success, although it received criticism regarding the Jim Phelps character being a villain despite being a protagonist of the original television series.
+In 1996, Cruise starred as superspy Ethan Hunt in the reboot of Mission: Impossible, which he also produced.
+The film was directed by Brian De Palma and was a box office success.
 Film critic Stephen Holden of The New York Times praised Cruise's performance, declaring "Tom Cruise has found the perfect superhero character on which to graft his breathlessly gung-ho screen personality."
 In the same year, Cruise took on the title role in Cameron Crowe's sports drama Jerry Maguire playing a sports agent in search of love.
-He stars opposite Renee Zellweger, and Cuba Gooding Jr. The film was a massive financial success with Cruise earning a Golden Globe Award for Best Actor – Motion Picture Musical or Comedy and his second nomination for an Academy Award for Best Actor.
+The film was a massive financial success grossing more than $273 million worldwide against its $50 million budget.

 In 1999, Cruise costarred with Kidman in Stanley Kubrick's erotic and psychological drama film Eyes Wide Shut.
 Peter Bradshaw of The Guardian praised both Cruise and Kidman on their performances writing, "Cruise in particular lays himself open in that fiercely committed way that he tries everything as an actor".
 That same year he took a rare supporting role, as a motivational speaker, Frank T.J.
 Mackey, in Paul Thomas Anderson's Magnolia (1999).
 Rolling Stone film critic Peter Travers heaped praise on Cruise writing, "Cruise is a revelation, fully deserving of the shower of superlatives coming his way ...
-Cruise seethes with the chaotic energy of a wounded animal – he's devastating."
+Cruise seethes with the chaotic energy of a wounded animal—he's devastating."
 For his performance he received another Golden Globe and nomination for an Academy Award.